pythonarcade/arcade/doc/tutorials/menu/index.rst

 Modify the MainView
 ~~~~~~~~~~~~~~~~~~~~

 We are going to add a button to change the view.
-For drawing a button we would need a UIManager.
+For drawing a button we would need a ``UIManager``.

 .. literalinclude:: menu_02.py
     :caption: Intialising the Manager